Don't Use stderr to Determine Process Failure Because Logs Default to stderr

-It's a beautiful day, and it began with a short code review.
+It's a beautiful day, and it started with a simple code review:

 1# tools/foo/main.go